Accommodation next to Coed y Brenin Forest

 Click here to read their reviews

-to Coed y Brenin via a quiet country lane just 200 yards from the farm gate.
+Direct access to Coed y Brenin via a quiet country lane just 200 yards from the farm gate.

 We offer bed and breakfast, camping, and camping barn facilities in an unspoilt natural environment.
 Our aim is to offer flexible holiday opportunities to suit everyone, and whether you are here to enjoy mountain-biking, walking, climbing, fishing, canoeing, reading novels, or simply just for the breath of fresh air, we hope you will be able to find your own ideal holiday at Cae Gwyn.

-Our guests are invited to walk freely around the 135 acre farm and nature reserve.
+Our guests are invited to walk freely around the 140 acre farm and nature reserve.
 The Nature reserve at Cae Gwyn is a designated SSSI (Site of Special Scientific Interest) for its rare flora, fauna, and other aquatic life, where you may find a hidden picnic spot next to the river on moss-covered rocks.
 Our streams and the SAC (Special Area of Conservation) designated river 'Afon Eden' is not only a home to one of the last breeding colonies of fresh water pearl mussels in Wales, but also to Atlantic salmon, otters, rainbow & brown trout and floating water-plantain.
-Being close to mountains, lakes, rivers and the sea, Cae Gwyn offers many possibilities for outdoor activities, rendering itself an excellent base for mountain-biking, walking, fishing and canoeing.
+Being close to mountains, lakes, rivers and the sea, Cae Gwyn offers many possibilities for outdoor activities, the farm is an excellent base for mountain-biking, walking, fishing and canoeing.

 For walkers, several public footpaths cross our land, providing one of the few close access points to the Rhinog range, one of which leads directly to the famous Roman Steps and the Cambrian Way.
 We have walking itineraries around Cae Gwyn and Trawsfynydd - please ask for more information if you wish to explore locally.